 - 6.10 Mast General - 6.101 The mast shall be made of either one kind of wood or of aluminium alloy.
-Wooden spars shall be constructed only after prior approval from ISAF in accordance with Class Rules 6.30 (1989 edition) (available as a separate appendix from the ISAF).
+Wooden spars shall be constructed only after prior approval from World Sailing in accordance with Class Rules 6.30 (1989 edition) (available as a separate appendix from World Sailing).
 Each mast manufactured or measured after 1st March 2006 shall have permanently attached to it approx 100mm below the deck filling piece on the starboard side of the spar, an official IDA label, on which the masts particulars, in accordance with Rule 6.112 paragraph 1, shall be entered.
 The manufacturer shall punch or engrave his code number and the number of the spar through this label after it has been fixed to the spar to ensure that it cannot be transferred to any other spar.
-Labels shall be available from the IDA Assistant Secretary. - The fore and aft position of the mast is optional, except that it is prohibited to make changes while racing.
+Labels shall be available from the IDA Assistant Secretary. - 6.102 The fore and aft position of the mast is optional, except that it is prohibited to make changes while racing.
 The heel of the mast shall be fixed and not be capable of being moved while racing.
-However free movement of not more than 10mm shall not be considered as infringing this rule.
-Any device which enables movement is prohibited. - A mark (made from metal or plastic plate) 50mm measured fore and aft and 20mm athwartships shall be fixed on the deck on each side of the mast opening, in such a position that the foreside of the mast shall not be outside nor be capable of being moved outside the limits of these marks. (see diagram on page 22).
+However free movement of not more than 5mm shall not be considered as infringing this rule, any device or material which enables movement is prohibited. - A mark (made from metal or plastic plate) 50mm measured fore and aft and 20mm athwartships shall be fixed on the deck on each side of the mast opening, in such a position that the foreside of the mast shall not be outside nor be capable of being moved outside the limits of these marks. (see diagram on page 22).

-Movement of the mast within these limits shall be restricted by either:
+Movement of the mast within these limits shall be restricted by filling pieces or bolts fixed in such a way that they cannot be removed while racing.